 Try Standing Up With a Sit-Stand Converter

 One of the best ways to create an ergonomic home office is by setting up a sit-stand workstation.
+There’s good reason this is one of the top home office trends in 2021.
 Having the option to stand while working will help alleviate stress that you’re putting on your muscles, while also helping you burn some calories.
-When it’s difficult to get outside to go exercise, this is extremely helpful for your health.

 The Coordinate line from HON Office Furniture offers multi-purpose tables that allow you to adjust the height of your workstation with ease.
 Thanks to a built-in motor, you can set the height of your desk in a matter of seconds.
 Try to stand while you work and reduce the amount of time you’re spending in an office chair.

 Work on a Laptop?
 Grab Some External Tools

 Working on a laptop at the office is easy to do, since you are often provided the tools you need to stay comfortable while you work.
 At home, however, it can be much harder to work on a laptop.
 For example, your new workstation might make it more difficult for you to keep your hands in a comfortable position while you type.

 If you don’t have a regular computer to use at home, you might want to invest in an external mouse, keyboard, and monitor to use at home.
 That way, you can hook them up through your laptop and create a more traditional work setup.
 This will make it easier for you to look at the screen and keep your hands and arms in a comfortable position.